OctopusDeploy/blog/blog/2022-q3/what-are-sboms/index.md

 - How do you schedule SBOM scanning to proactively detect newly discovered vulnerabilities?
 - How do you scan old SBOM versions to identify previous releases of your software that include vulnerable components?

-At Octopus, we have built a free tool that answers all of these questions for you.
+At Octopus, we have built a free tool that answers all of these questions for you and meets your SBOM requirements.

 ## Octopus Builder - How it can help with your SBOM requirements